James "Sawyer" Ford: 1977

 As Jack prepares to go to the constructing Swan Station to drop the bomb on the electromagnetic source, Phil and his men spot him and try to shoot him down.
 James, Juliet, Kate, and Miles come to Jack's aid, and an intense gunfight ensues.
 DHARMA's men are besieged, and James urges Jack to go ahead and discharge the bomb.
 However, the bomb does not go off, and the electromagnetic source is activated, causing pandemonium.
 Phil nearly kills James, but is stabbed dead by a rebar in the process.
 Amidst the chaos, James spots Juliet falling in the chasm and in danger of getting sucked in.
-He and Kate grasp her hands and he tells her to not to leave him, but the force becomes too strong, causing pain for all of them.
+He and Kate grasp her hands and he tells her not to leave him, but the force becomes too strong, causing pain for all of them.
 Juliet tells James she loves him and releases her clutch, dropping down to the bottom where she cannot be seen.
 James sobs hysterically, not registering himself, even when Kate and Jack drag him back up.